 Privacy regulations stretch across jurisdictions in a fungible value chain.
 The task of navigating that patchwork has largely fallen on manufacturers and service providers.
 Consumers, unfortunately, generally have little transparency, let alone agency, into what happens to their data downstream of its capture.
 As it is, many struggle with the parameters that are within their reach.
 According to a recent Consumers International survey, only half are aware of the settings on their devices (smartwatches, smart speakers, smart TVs, etc.) that control data collection.

-Highly publicized breaches (home security cameras, smart devices and even “connected cars” come to mind) too easily occur due to excessive complexity, poorly designed user interfaces and a lack of security updates.
-Even devices whose existing security designs can be revised and updated face security threats if users or companies decide that it’s too complicated, confusing or expensive to continue to update them.
+Highly publicized breaches (home security cameras, “smart” devices and even “connected cars” come to mind) too easily occur because of excessive complexity, poorly designed user interfaces and a lack of security updates.
+Even devices whose security designs can be revised and updated face security threats if users or companies decide that it’s too complicated, confusing or expensive to continue to update them.

-Unfortunately, this may be the area in which the governance gap is most gaping.
-Consumer mistrust is rife: 85% say they wish there were more companies they could trust with their data and information.
-Concerns about facial recognition systems, smart speakers that listen in unbidden and other elements of “surveillance capitalism” are on the rise.
+Unfortunately, this may be the area where the governance gap is most gaping.
+Consumer mistrust is rife (85% say they wish there were more companies they could trust with their data and information).
+Concerns about facial recognition systems, smart speakers that listen in unbidden, and other elements of “surveillance capitalism” are on the rise.
 And as the number of IoT devices grows, so will the pressure on people to consent to ever-deeper data collection.

-It’s time to make a U-turn and move from a compliance-focused “don’t do bad things with data” mindset to a human-focused “do good things with data” mindset.
+It’s time to move from a compliance-focused “don’t do bad things with data” mindset to a human-focused “do good things with data” mindset.
 Here are some practices that trust pioneers are adopting: